 The Company has formulated risk appetite statements at the corporate as well as thefunctional level which are reviewed and monitored by the Board level Risk ManagementCommittee and Internal Risk Management Committee respectively.
 The Company also carriesout an ICAAP (Internal Capital Adequacy Assessment Process) activity which details theassessment of material risks estimation of capital requirement and adequacy formaintaining solvency requirements.

 The Company has aligned its internal financial control system with the requirements ofthe Companies Act 2013 on lines of globally accepted risk based framework as issued byCommittee of Sponsoring Organizations (COSO).
 The internal control framework is intendedto increase transparency and accountability in an organization's process of designing andimplementing a system of internal control.
 The framework requires the Company to identifyand analyse risks and manage appropriate responses.
-The Company has successfully laid downthe framework and ensured its effectiveness.
+The key components of the internalfinancial control framework include:

 The Company also undergoes an independent internal/concurrent audit by specialisedthird party professional consultants to review function specific regulatory compliances aswell as internal controls.

 The audit committee reviews reports submitted by the Management and audit reportssubmitted by the internal auditors and statutory auditors.
 Suggestions for improvementsare considered and the Audit Committee follows up on corrective actions.
 The AuditCommittee also meets the Company's statutory auditors to ascertain their views on theadequacy of internal control systems and keeps the board of directors informed of itsmajor observations if any periodically.